MaterializeInc/materialize/doc/user/content/integrations/terraform.md

 Materialize objects can be created through standard SQL queries, but managing more than a few components can be difficult to maintain.
-The Terraform Materialize provider allows users who are not well-versed in SQL to maintain objects in an organization.
+The Terraform Materialize provider allows users to manage their resources in a programmatic way.
+Using Terraform can be helpful when you manage other cloud resources in collaboration with Materialize.
 A few specific use cases are captured in the sections below.

 ### MSK or self-managed Kafka and PrivateLink